25 Sights in Osnabrück, Germany (with Map and Images)

 Show sight on map

 The Hannoversche Bahnhof is the former main station of the city of Osnabrück.
-The station on today's Wittekindstraße went into operation with the Hanoverian Western Railway in the direction of Löhne on 22 November 1855.
-Until the closure of passenger services in 1895, the Hanover station was the most important station in the city of Osnabrück.
-Due to the intersection with the Wanne-Eickel–Hamburg railway line a few hundred metres east of Hanover station, the new Osnabrück main station was built there.
-Freight traffic was operated until the completion of the central freight transshipment station in the Fledder district in 1913.
-The station building served as an administration building for Deutsche Bahn until 2004, but has since been sold.
+The train station on today's Wittekindstraße went into operation with the Hannoversche Westbahn towards Löhne on November 22, 1855.
+Until the decommissioning of passenger transport in 1895, the Hanoverian train station was the most important train station in the city area of Osnabrück.
+Due to the crossing situation with the Wanne-Eickel-Hamburg railway line, a few hundred meters east of the Hanover train station was built there.
+The freight traffic was operated in 1913 until the central goods handling station in the Fledder district was completed.
+The reception building served as an administration building until 2004, but has now been sold.

 Wikipedia: Hannoverscher Bahnhof (Osnabrück) (DE)